mfdebian/startup-snapshot-api-cjs-esm/README.md

 ### Expected behaviour

-For the CJS it works as expected, steps:
+For the CJS version it works as expected, steps:

 `$ cd cjs/`